 - 2 pints fresh figs

 - goat cheese

-~Heat honey in a pan over very low heat until liquified and add thyme and lavender.
-Let “steep”.
+- Heat honey in a pan over very low heat until warm and add thyme and lavender.
+Let "steep".

-~Quarter figs and place on a parchment lined baking sheet.
+- Quarter figs without cutting all the way through to the bottom, and place on a parchment-lined baking sheet.
 Stuff with goat cheese and roast in oven for 12 minutes until soft.